ElendiLabs — Regulatory consultancy platform connecting medical device and pharmaceutical manufacturers with verified experts worldwide

 Teddy: Regarding Clinical Evaluation Reports (CER), is there a specific red flag that notified bodies keep flagging?

-Teddy: So, the most important thing for startups is active flexibility, right?
+Teddy: So, the most important thing AKRA offers startups is active flexibility?

-Teddy: Andrew, thank you for sharing your boots-on-the-ground perspective today.
-We will be featuring AKRA as a vetted specialist firm on the ElendiLabs platform.
-Thanks again for joining us!
+Teddy: Andrew, thank you for sharing these incredibly practical, boots-on-the-ground insights.
+We are thrilled to feature AKRA as a vetted specialist firm on the ElendiLabs platform.

 ElendiLabs Regulatory Affairs Team